the-turing-way/the-turing-way/book/content/make/make.md

 this is a [directed acyclic graph](#directed-acyclic-graph)).
 It uses the *modification time* of prerequisites to update targets only when needed.

-### Why use Make for Reproducible Research?
+### Why use Make for Reproducibility?

-There are several reasons why Make is a good tool to use for reproducible
+There are several reasons why Make is a good tool to use for reproducibility:
-research:

 1. Make is easy to learn
 1. Make is available on many platforms